opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 {::comment}

-Actions use Amazon Simple Notification Service (SNS) to send emails, text messages, HTTP requests, and even execute AWS Lambda functions.
+Actions can use Amazon Simple Notification Service (SNS) to send emails, text messages, HTTP requests, and even execute AWS Lambda functions.

-If you don't want to receive notifications for alerts, you don't have to add actions to your triggers.
-Instead, you can periodically check Kibana.
-{: .note }

 For the purposes of the alerting feature, the key SNS terms are *topic* and *message*.
 To learn the basics of SNS, see [the AWS documentation](https://docs.aws.amazon.com/sns/latest/dg/).